Understanding Natural Gas Prices

 Adding insulation, using a programmable thermostat and making other energy investments in your home will help pay for themselves by saving money on your utility bills.
-Home energy efficiency projects may also qualify for state and federal income tax relief.

 The OUCC encourages consumers to participate in budget billing, which can reduce very high winter bills and provide billing consistency from month to month.

 Most natural gas and electric utilities in Indiana offer budget billing (also known as “balanced” or “levelized” payment plans), which moves a portion of the consumer’s winter payments to non-heating months when gas bills are typically lower.
 Programs may differ slightly but follow six basic steps:

 - Your gas usage and costs are estimated for a set period, typically a year.

 - This estimate is then divided by the number of months in the budget period.